graysonlee123/Vue-Subscription-Tracker/README.md

 ## TODOs
 ### Priority

-[] Handle new user avatars
-- CORS Policy blocking new user avatar for picture input
-- Heroku is ephemeral (deletes everything and starts fresh each dyno); need to look into Firebase [] Remove placeholder tags
+[] Remove placeholder tags
 [] Hide view button and far right options button
 [] Clicking off of menus